Almacone Side Effects

 Generic Name: aluminum hydroxide / magnesium hydroxide / simethicone

-Note: This page contains information about the side effects of aluminum hydroxide / magnesium hydroxide / simethicone.
-Some of the dosage forms included on this document may not apply to the brand name Almacone.
+Note: This document contains side effect information about aluminum hydroxide / magnesium hydroxide / simethicone.
+Some of the dosage forms listed on this page may not apply to the brand name Almacone.

 For the Consumer